 If you are starting with a bare or weedy spot of land, you'll need to start at the beginning.
 Determine the area for your flower bed and start digging.
 Remove all surface weeds along with rocks and roots.

 Next, dig some more — double dig that is.
 To double dig a garden bed, dig a trench the width of the garden to 2 shovel depths.
 Set the soil off to the side.
 Then, dig another trench next to the first one, dumping the soil into the first trench.
 Continue this process until the new garden space is completed.
 (Use the soil from the first trench to fill in the last trench.)
-For an added kick mix organic compost into the trenches as you refill them.
+For an added kick, mix organic compost into the trenches as you refill them.

 When starting plants from seed, be sure that your soil has been adequately prepared.
-Dig a small hole in the ground according to the directions on the seed packet (usually about twice the depth of the seed) and drop in a couple of seeds.
+Dig a small hole in the ground, according to the directions on the seed packet (usually about twice the depth of the seed), and drop in a couple of seeds.
 Cover with soil and water gently, but thoroughly.
 Be sure to keep the soil moist as the seed sprouts.

 Many flowers are started in a greenhouse before moving to the garden.
-Whether you grow your own seedlings or purchase them from a garden store, be sure to harden them off first.
+Whether you grow your seedlings or purchase them from a garden store, be sure to harden them off first.

-Next, dig a hole as deep as your seedling (including it’s root mass) and twice as wide.
+Next, dig a hole as deep as your seedling (including its root mass) and twice as wide.
 If your garden soil is mediocre, this is a great time to throw some compost or organic fertilizer into the hole.
 Loosen the root ball and place the seedling gently into the hole.
 Add enough soil or planting medium to fill in.
 Tamp the soil down gently and water thoroughly.

-The first year, add about 2 inches (5 cm) of mulch right up to the plant crown to help retain moisture, keep weeds at bay and moderate soil temperatures.
+The first year, add about 2 inches (5 cm) of mulch right up to the plant crown to help retain moisture, keep weeds at bay, and moderate soil temperatures.
 Each year add additional mulch without exceeding a depth of 2 inches (5 cm).

-Water on average an inch (2.5 cm) per week the first year.
+Water, on average, an inch (2.5 cm) per week the first year.
 Check the requirements for specific plants, as watering needs will vary depending on species and location.
 Deep, but less frequent watering encourages the plant to develop deeper roots, which will aid it in surviving drought conditions (or lackadaisical watering).
 An easy way to water perennials is to bury a soaker hose beneath the mulch.
 In the following years, perennials will require less water.